 The short answer is: Yes!
-Simply put, it is all those jobs (or potential jobs) that have yet to be publicized.
-It contains:
+Simply put, it is all those jobs (or potential jobs) that have yet to be publicized, such as:

-The reason there is such a large hidden job market is that most employers, all things being equal, still prefer to hire someone who is known to them, even tangentially.
-If you are an employer and an employee, supplier, customer or close friend recommends someone to you, you will view this as less risky than hiring a complete stranger.
-And frankly, no matter what you say, business is still about people.
-Whether it is selling or hiring, it doesn’t matter.
-People prefer to do business with people they know and like.
+The reason there is such a large hidden job market is that most employers, all things being equal, still prefer to hire someone who is known to them.
+If you are an employer looking to hire someone and an employee, supplier, customer or close friend recommends a candidate to you, you (the employer) will see this as lower risk than hiring a stranger.

 And there’s another benefit to the employer: if they can successfully hire this way, they avoid the hassle of advertising the job, handling telephone inquiries, screening resumes, and interviewing dozens of candidates.

 That is why you must access your connections to tap the hidden job market.
-The law of probability says that the more people you connect with, the more career opportunities you will see.
+The more people you connect with, the more career opportunities you will see.
 For that reason alone, you should do everything you can to build your personal connections and increase the number of people who might be willing to help you in your search efforts.

-That’s because if a personal connection – even your favourite cousin – is recommending you for a job in their company or another company, they are putting their own personal reputation at risk.
+That’s because if a personal connection – even your favourite cousin – is recommending you for a job, they are putting their own reputation at risk.
 By helping you and passing your name along to someone else, they are in fact saying you are a good person and capable of doing the job.
 If you get hired and somehow screw up down the road, they will look bad and their own reputation will be damaged.